 What should not go in my compost?

-- Unless you’re using a composter intended expressly for this purpose, don’t compost meat, bones, or fish scraps as they attract pests.
+- Unless you’re using a composter intended for this purpose, don’t compost meat, bones, or fish scraps as they attract pests.

-- Avoid composting perennial weeds or diseased plants, as spreading your compost may spread weed seeds or diseases.
+- Avoid perennial composting weeds or diseased plants, as spreading your compost may spread weed seeds or diseases.

 - Pet manures should not be utilized in compost that will be used on food crops.